Egoart/automate-yandex-360/README.md

 If you'd like to add or update phone number in existing user's contact info, run `update_users.py` from `source` folder and fill in input prompts.
 You'll be asked for user's valid email and new phone number.
 With this option you may update info for one or many users.

 ## Get/update list of all contacts on your domain from Y360
 You may get list of all contacts without adding new user just by running `create_users_list.py` from `source` folder.
-As a result Excel file `emails_list.xlsx` will be generated.
+As a result Excel file `emails_list.xlsx` in the `data_files` directory will be generated.
 To update this file run again `create_users_list.py`.
 It is not necessary to delete Excel file previously created[^5].

 ## Generate password
 To generate temporarily password run `create_password.py`.
 Password will be printed out in a terminal.